English

 • Splitting of hands and feet:

-• Congenital deformity associated with the absence or underdevelopment of the central fingers, the presence of transverse phalanges, deep cleft hand or foot
+• Congenital deformity associated with the absence or underdevelopment of the central fingers,

 • Consequences of injury to the hand and forearm, upper and lower extremities: